Functions

 Named Functions

-Functions are defined with fn.
-You give it a name, a parameter list in brackets, and a body.
-The body has an implicit do, so you can write multiple expressions and the function returns the last one.
-No return keyword needed.
+Functions are defined with fn: a name, a parameter list in brackets, and a body.
+The body carries an implicit do, so you write as many expressions as you like and the function returns the last one.
+No return keyword required.

 [fn greet [name]